tamershahin/grails-redis-flexible-cache/README.md

 In case of storing/retrieving values from the cache the values are:

-    key               - A unique key for the data cache. group             - A valid key present in expireMap. expire            - Expire time in ms.  Will default to never so only pass a value like 3600 if you want value to expire. reAttachToSession - a bolean to indicate that the plugin must try to reattach any domain class cached to current sessione.
+    key               - A unique key for the data cache. group             - A valid key present in expireMap defined in Config.groovy. expire            - Expire time in ms.  Will default to never so only pass a value like 3600 if you want value to expire. reAttachToSession - a bolean to indicate that the plugin must try to reattach any domain class cached to current sessione.